Kind of a silly name for a fishing website right?

 Traditionally, this lifestyle has been passed down within families, but as that declines, how do we bring new folks into these pursuits?

 At PNW Best Life, I’m passionate about providing educational material and digital tools to help you tackle the learning curve.
-I’ve learned most of what I know from my own research, experience, and trail and error so I’m eager to provide that, plus the digital tools that I use myself to help you be successful.
+I’ve learned most of what I know from my own research, experience, and trial and error so I’m eager to provide that, plus the digital tools that I use myself to help you be successful.

 I have so much good stuff planned for the future here on PNWBestLife.com!